 Summer Law School

-The Summer Law School – Part 1 (Criminal Law, Family Law and Advocacy) – see a more detailed course outline.
+The Law Summer School – Part 1 (Criminal Law, Family Law and Advocacy).
+See a more detailed outline for this course.

-The Summer Law School – Part 2 (Contract Law, Civil Wrongs and Corporate Law) – see a more detailed course outline.
+The Law Summer School – Part 2 (Contract Law, Civil Wrongs and Corporate Law).
+See a more detailed outline for this course.

-The Summer Law School – Part 3 (International and Human Rights Law) – see a more detailed course outline.
+The Law Summer School – Part 3 (International and Human Rights Law).
+See a more detailed outline for this course.

 Please note that students can attend either one, two or all three parts of the Summer School, and that there is no requirement to have attended Part 1 in order to attend Part 2 or Part 3.
 The courses complement each other, but may also be treated as independent events.

-Each course will include introductions to key areas of the law, seminars on some tricky and controversial legal questions, lively debates and advocacy practice.
-Participants will have the opportunity to discuss legal issues in depth with expert tutors, work on legal problems together with enthusiastic and motivated peers, and learn about degree courses with law graduates from top universities.
+Each course will include introductions to key areas of the law, seminars on some tricky and controversial legal questions, lively debates, and advocacy practice exercises.
+Participants will have the opportunity to discuss legal issues in depth with expert tutors, work on problem questions together with enthusiastic and motivated peers, and learn about what it’s really like to study law at university.

 ‘The Debate Chamber Law Summer School was an amazing experience.
 I loved learning about the different types of Law, and looking at cases where I really had to think to work out what the outcome would be.
 It was a good balance between challenging me, and ensuring I was able to grasp the concepts.
 It’s helped me to make my mind up that I want to do Law at University!
 Thank you Debate Chamber!’